tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

   in sgv.inputs.
 This handler defaults to a transform which keep the same input if the source and destination graphs are the same, otherwise use placeholders.
-transform_original_op_hanlder: handle the transform of original_op.
+transform_original_op_handler: handle the transform of original_op.
 This handler defaults to transforming original_op only if they are in the subgraph, otherwise they are ignored.